 This is where social networks like Facebook come into play.
-Rather than walking across the street to talk to a neighbor or picking up the phone to call a friend, people now turn to their largest source of friends and trusted connections online.
+Rather than walking across the street to talk to a neighbor or picking up the phone to text a friend, people now turn to their largest source of friends and trusted connections online.

 Facebook has also improved its search capabilities.
 Out of curiosity, we did a quick search for “realtor recommendations.”
 Check out what we found with a quick search:

 This real estate agent referral request received 18 recommendations, which could double as glowing reviews.
 They provide an unsolicited history of work, credentials and a vote of confidence from the referrer.
-This is all information you can stumble upon while scrolling through your newsfeed.
+This is all information you can stumble upon while scrolling through your news feed.

-These posts are taking place all day and around the clock.
+These conversations are taking place all day and around the clock.
 However, there’s no way that you can know about all of them, let alone be able to jump into a conversation with people you don’t know.